DanielYohai/PluralsightProject0/tasks.md

 ## END DEFINE FUNCTIONS
 ```

-Next we will create a class to contain our unit tests.
-Remember that tests in `unittest` are defined as methods of an instance of the the `unittest.Testcase` subclass.
+Next we will create a class to contain our `unittest` unit tests.
+Remember that tests in `unittest` are defined as methods of an instance of the the `unittest.Testcase` subclass, i.e. in this case `cls_Tests`.
+The following `test` methods in our class use the `assertEqual` method of the `unittest.Testcase` subclass.
+In the first parameter of each assert statement, they call the functions `fn_DoesObjectExist()` and `fn_IsObjectFile()` respectively that return Boolean Values `True` or `False`.
+These returned values are then compared with the expected values of `True` (in the second parameter) if the file exists, and the test passes if so.

 ```
 ## BEGIN DEFINE CLASSES (UNITTESTS)
 ## BEGIN DEFINE CLASSES (UNITTESTS)